MikroElektronika/mikrosdk_click_v2/clicks/ibutton/README.md

 ## Example Description

-> This example demonstrates the use of the iButton click boards by registering a DS1990A Serial Number iButton key and then waiting until a key is detected on the reader and identifying if the key matches one of those stored in RAM.
+> This example demonstrates the use of the iButton Click boards by registering a DS1990A Serial Number iButton key and then waiting until a key is detected on the reader and identifying if the key matches one of those stored in RAM.

 **The demo application is composed of two sections :**